 - India is currently the largest producer

 This spice pairs well with flavors like cinnamon, vanilla, almond, ginger, clove, coconut and rose.
 It adds a complex depth when combined with these flavors.
+What is cardamom used for?
 It’s a popular additive in the Indian chai tea.
+Cacao and cardamom are a great pairing as well.
 It can also be used in savory stews and soups, all types of breads, as well as sweeter dishes like puddings, cakes, pancakes and pies.
 It’s a great spice to use for steeping in hot liquids like green and mint teas or cold smoothies too.

-Try my delicious and easy herbal Chai Tea Recipe with the addition of one to two pods of cardamom to steep and remove before drinking, or grind the seeds of one pod and add in with the other spices.
+There are so many delicious cardamom recipes that are not only tasty, but also loaded with other healthy ingredients.
+You may want to test out this delicious and easy herbal Chai Tea Recipe with the addition of one to two pods of the spice to steep and remove before drinking or grind the seeds of one pod and add in with the other spices.
+You also may enjoy this Cardamom Coffee Recipe.

-You can try the following cardamom recipes as well:
+You can try these cardamom recipes as well:

 - Baked Apple Cinnamon Oatmeal Recipe